Electoral fusion in the United States: Overview

 The People's Party (also known as the Populists) is regarded as the most successful third party of the era.
 That success produced a counter-reaction from the dominant major parties, who then used state legislatures to enact bans against fusion in the late nineteenth and early 20th century.
 In northern and western states, fusion was largely banned by Republican-led legislatures.
 One Republican Minnesota state legislator said: "We don't propose to allow the Democrats to make allies of the Populists, Prohibitionists, or any other party, and get up combination tickets against us.
 We can whip them single-handed, but don't intend to fight all creation."
 In southern states, fusion was largely banned by Democrats who supported Jim Crow, in an attempt to prevent political alliances between newly-enfranchised Black voters and poor white farmers.

 Most states banned fusion by the early 20th century.
 South Dakota banned the practice in 1999, Delaware banned it in 2011, and South Carolina banned it in 2022.
 In Timmons v.
 Twin Cities Area New Party (1997), the US Supreme Court ruled that prohibiting electoral fusion does not violate the First Amendment of the Constitution.

 Electoral fusion was once widespread in the US, but as of 2024, it remains legal and common only in New York and Connecticut.
-It is partially legal in three others: California allows fusion in presidential elections only, and Pennsylvania and Maryland permit it in certain elections, including but not limited to the judiciary.
+It is partially legal in three other states: California allows fusion in presidential elections only, and Pennsylvania and Maryland permit it in certain elections, including but not limited to the judiciary.
 In Oregon and Vermont, a system of dual-labeling exists, which allows a candidate to list multiple party endorsements on a single line, but disallows the traditional fusion system in which a minor party has its own ballot line and votes are tallied by party.
 In New Hampshire, fusion is legal in rare cases when primary elections are won by write-in candidates.